 The first act is meant to introduce us to Demon Fighter’s title character and explain his troubled existence.
 A lot of that takes the form of flashbacks to his childhood where we see the young Michael played by Erik Cortez in some scenes and Brandon Tyler in others, dealing with his junkie mother, getting beaten by her clients and getting taken in by the church.
 It’s a backstory we’ve seen plenty of times and unfortunately, there’s nothing new done with it here.

-Eventually, after a couple of attempts, Hank Jefferson (Robert Crow, Space: Above and Beyond, Love N Quarantine) convinces him to listen to Avalon (Anastasia Katarina, Washed Ashore) the daughter of one of his friends.
+Eventually, after a couple of attempts, Hank Jefferson (Robert Crow, Space: Above and Beyond, Love N Quarantine) convinces him to listen to Avalon (Anastasia Katarina, Washed Ashore, Tales from Middleton High) the daughter of one of his friends.
 It seems her father Nicolas (Jeff Hatch, Blackmark, Mega Shark vs. Kolossus) has been acting very odd since he inherited some ancient relics.

 It’s not until the half-hour mark that Demon Fighter actually gives us anything scarier than somebody changing their religion away from Christianity which we’re apparently supposed to find terrifying and defacto proof of demonic involvement.
 Apart from that one brief effect though Demon Fighter is a massive talkfest.
 I understand it’s an extremely low-budget film.
 But if that’s the case don’t make a film that runs over two hours and buries its few scares and effects in dull conversations.